nicholastrekker-art/Testing/replit.md

 - Package.json scripts should always use yarn (e.g., "yarn vite build", "yarn tsx", etc.)
 - Deployment configuration must use yarn commands ("yarn build", "yarn start")
 - This yarn-only rule applies to ALL future GitHub imports and project setups

+**CRITICAL PRODUCTION MODE RULE FOR REPLIT AGENTS**:
+- This application EXCLUSIVELY runs in PRODUCTION MODE when imported from GitHub to Replit
+- NEVER use development mode (yarn dev) for GitHub imports - ONLY use production mode (yarn start)
+- ALWAYS build the frontend first with "yarn build" before starting the application
+- The workflow MUST use "yarn start" which serves static files from /dist/public
+- GitHub imports to Replit should NEVER use development mode or Vite dev server
+- This production-only rule applies to ALL future GitHub imports and project setups

 Preferred communication style: Simple, everyday language.